-Ukraine’s tech workers used to make consumer software.
-Now, they build apps of war.
+Instead of consumer software, Ukraine’s tech workers build apps of war

 In Russia, independent media has been squashed, dissenting voices arrested and the nation’s Internet clogged with propaganda and conspiracy theories about a war the Kremlin won’t let people call a war.

 But the Ukrainian government has welcomed this freewheeling style of technical innovation at its highest levels.
-In early 2020, its Ministry of Digital Transformation launched an app, “Diia” or “Action” (Дія), that worked like a digital driver’s license and included links to public services, from coronavirus-vaccination certificates to construction permits.
+In early 2020, its Ministry of Digital Transformation launched an app, “Diia” or “Action,” that worked like a digital driver’s license and included links to public services, from coronavirus-vaccination certificates to construction permits.

 Technology united these Russians and Ukrainians.
 Now, they’re trying to stay connected as war scatters them.